Hala Ayala

-Hala S. Ayala (born 1973) is an American politician who represented the 51st district in the Virginia House of Delegates from 2018 to 2022.
-She was the Democratic nominee in the 2021 Virginia lieutenant gubernatorial election, losing to Republican nominee Winsome Sears on November 2, 2021.
+Hala Sophia Ayala (born April 23, 1973) is an American politician who served as a member of the Virginia House of Delegates for the 51st district from 2018 to 2022.
+She was the Democratic nominee in the 2021 Virginia lieutenant gubernatorial election, losing to Republican nominee Winsome Earle-Sears.
+Ayala was also a candidate for Virginia State Senate in the 33rd district, losing the Democratic primary to Jennifer Carroll Foy on June 20, 2023.

 Early life and education

 Ayala is a native of Alexandria, Virginia.
-Growing up, Ayala’s family struggled financially.
 She graduated from Woodbridge Senior High School, and has an associate’s degree in psychology from the University of Phoenix.

 Ayala's father was an immigrant from El Salvador, and also has North African roots.
 Ayala's mother was Irish and Lebanese.
 When Ayala was pregnant, her job did not offer any health insurance but she qualified for Medicaid, which provided healthcare for her and her son.

 Career

 Ayala formerly worked for the United States Department of Homeland Security as a cybersecurity specialist.
 She also formerly led the Prince William County chapter of the National Organization for Women, serving as chapter president in 2014.
 She also served on the Virginia Council on Women as an appointee of Governor Terry McAuliffe for a term expiring on June 30, 2016.

 Ayala cites the documentary Miss Representation as inspiration for her to become involved in politics, and was a volunteer for Barack Obama's reelection campaign in 2012.
 In 2017, Ayala was an organizer of the Women's March against Donald Trump.